epwalsh/pomo.nvim/README.md

     -- You can also define custom notifiers by providing an "init" function instead of a name.
     -- See "Defining custom notifiers" below for an example 👇 -- { init = function(timer) ... end }
   },

+  -- Override the notifiers for specific timer names. timers = {
+    -- For example, use only the "System" notifier when you create a timer called "Break" Break = {
+      { name = "System" },
+    },
+  },
 }
 ```